 - The LITFL CCC summary for this topic

 Oh's Manual has a section on "line sepsis" (page 730 of the 7th edition) nested within Rishi and Dhillon's "Nosocomial Infections" chapter.
-Though brief, the section contains several important definitions worth knowing.
+Though brief, the section contains several important definitions which were probably worth knowing around the time of publication.
+The defintions offered below are from the The Australian Commission on Safety and Quality in Health Care report on CLABSI, which probably supercede Oh's Manual.

 Rishi and Dhillon quote this massive 2006 review to produce the following infection risk profile: